 Here’s a quote from Dr. Knight from that study:

 What was important was that everybody could see a plant from their desk.
 If you are working in an environment where there’s something to get you psychologically engaged you are happier and you work better,The Guardian article on a “Working With Plants” Study

-Not only does it provide oxygen but it also improves your indoor air quality.
+Another key benefit of indoor plants.
+Not only do they provide oxygen, but indoor plants also improve indoor air quality.
 House plants remove particulates from the air and detoxify the air you breathe at home.
 Some even remove excessive mold spores from the air.

-These air filtering plants are much of the same ones as the oxygen plants.
-They clean your air from smoke particles (great if you live near freeway) and absorb more harmful substances such as carbon monoxide and formaldehyde.
+Air filtering plants are similar to the oxygen plants.
+They clean your air from smoke particles (great if you live near a freeway) and absorb harmful substances from the air such as carbon monoxide and formaldehyde.